 Tip: have your tax statement ready before calling.

 You will automatically receive a tax certificate from your health insurance company at the end of January each year.
 On this tax statement, you will find all the medical expenses you submitted to Helsana which we were able to settle during the tax year.
-In fact, the statement for your tax return will be ready for you on the myHelsana portal from mid-January.
+In fact, the tax statement will be ready for you on the myHelsana portal from mid-January.

 The tax statement contains all the information you need to provide in your tax return: